ceejbot/opsbot/README.md

     },
     plugins:
     {
-        npm: {},
+        npm: { /* plugin opts here */ },
         fastly: { apikey: 'my-key-here' },
-        statuscats: {},
+        statuscats: { /* no options needed */ },
     }
 };
 ```

+## built-in commands

+`botname: help`: return a help message

+`botname: status`: return status; not yet implemented and might not be needed!

 ## writing plugins

 Plugins must be objects with three required functions.

+#### `new Plugin(opts)`

 The constructor takes an options object.

-#### `new Plugin(opts)`

 The required content of the options is up to the plugin itself.
 The options object will always be present and will always have a [bunyan](https://github.com/trentm/node-bunyan) logger object in the `log` field.

 #### `matches(str)`